sbitar2024/SheyamPortfolio.GitHub.io/Projects/Recommender System/README.md

 ## Execution:

-- using Python pandas and sklean I was able to traning a model to recommend movies based on user input
+- using Python pandas and sklean I was able to train a model to recommend movies based on user input
 ![image](https://github.com/sbitar2024/SheyamPortfolio.GitHub.io/assets/171313362/29a60cd7-19ce-4cba-990f-ceee5ae928ba)